About

 Mythstories began in June 1998 as a website of traditional Shropshire tales with associated activities aimed at curious 7 – 13 year olds.
 A year later this became part of the National Grid for Learning as the recommended site for Key Stage 2 literacy.

 Mythstories’ museum opened to the public in 1999.
-Initially in Shrewsbury town centre, in 2000 we moved to the Morgan Library in Wem.
+Initially in Shrewsbury town centre, in 2001 we moved to the Morgan Library in Wem.
 In 2019 we returned to Shrewsbury relocating at the Guildhall campus of University Centre Shrewsbury.
-During 2022 the museum artefacts are being dispersed as Mythstories transitions to an on-line museum,
+During 2022 and 2023 the museum artefacts were dispersed and Mythstories transitioned back to a purely on-line museum.

 We: